Polish community celebrates tradition that banishes winter and welcomes spring

 Martyna Piotrowska from Cwmbran volunteered to dress in colourful costume of Lady Spring to signify the new season.

 She said: “I have to walk behind everyone and help push the witch into the river.
-It’s nice to remember out traditions.”
+It’s nice to remember our traditions.”

 Comments